git-moss/DrivenByMoss-Documentation/Generic-Tools-Protocols/Open-Sound-Control-(OSC).md

 ### Workflow

+* Track navigation: If *flat* is selected all tracks are shown at once.
+Otherwise if *hierarchical* is selected only folders are shown.
 * Exclude deactivated items: If active, deactivated items like tracks will not be displayed on the controller.
 This cleans up the displayed banks but also prevents the options to activate an deactivated item from the controller.
 * VU meters: The display of VU meters can be disabled with this option

 ### Actions

-* Action 1-8: Select the Action to execute if an /action command is received
+* Action 1-20: Select the Action to execute if an /action command is received

 ### Debug